MTG/sms-tools/README.md

 </p>

 <p>The code for the basic analysis/synthesis models is in the
 directory software/models.
-There are examples of analysis/transformation/synthesis in the examples directory.
+To use these models there is an interface and example functions in software/models_interface.
 All the sounds used in the examples are in the sounds directory.</p>

-<p>To start we recommend to download the whole package, then create a folder with the name workspace
+<p>To start we recommend to download the whole package, compile the C code and execute the GUI available in software/models_interface.
+You have to use the Termina, go to that directory and type: </p>
-under the top folder, then copy one of the example file (ex. example.py) into the workspace folder, go to this folder in the Terminal and type: </p>
 <code class="western">
-$ python example.py </code>
+$ python models_GUI.py </code>
 </p>

+<p> To modify the existing code, or to create your own, we recommend to use the workspace directory.
+Typically you would copy a file from software/models_interface or from software/transformations_interface to that directory and execute the code from there (you will have to change some of the paths inside the files). </p>

 <p>All this code is used in several classes that I teach.
 The slides
 and demo code used in class are in the lectures directory.</p>